Daily Driver Maintenance

 Back in the day, it was common to substitute automatic transmission fluid (ATF) for power steering fluid.
 Today's power steering fluid contains additives designed to help the pump perform optimally as well as to prevent seals from leaking.

 Some manufacturers may still recommend ATF for their steering systems, but check your owner's manual.
 ATF is similar to, but not identical to power steering fluid.
-It would work in your power steering system, but it may not be the best hydraulic fluid to use.
+It would work in your power steering system, but it may not be the best fluid to use.

 Replace Noisy Wheel Bearings